 The Right Honourable the Lord Mayor of the City of London presides over its governing bodies, the Court of Aldermen and the Court of Common Council and within the City, only the Sovereign takes precedence.

 Outside the City the Lord Mayor takes precedence with, but after, members of the Cabinet.
 On behalf of the Sovereign and the Government the Lord Mayor regularly acts as a host for hospitality provided by the City of London Corporation for visiting heads of state and foreign dignitaries.

-A dedicated ambassador, supporting and promoting the City as the world leader in international finance and business services, the Lord Mayor travels extensively, in liaison with the Foreign and Commonwealth Office and UK Trade & Investment, fostering goodwill and boosting British trade, particularly the markets and services of the City.
+A dedicated ambassador, the Lord Mayor supports and promotes the City as the world leader in international finance and business services.
+He travels extensively, in liaison with the Foreign and Commonwealth Office and UK Trade & Investment, fostering goodwill and boosting British trade, particularly the markets and services of the City.

 The Lord Mayor takes part in a series of international visits leading delegations of senior business representatives to meet those at the highest levels of government and industry in overseas countries.
 This is with the aim of selling the City as a place in which to do business and promoting its expertise.
 This can range from advice on raising capital for major infrastructure projects to private finance initiatives and government-industry co-funding arrangements.